cyberbebebe/cs2-profit-checker/README.md

    - Set `true` for the marketplaces you want to fetch
    - Define the date range (months and years) for your report

-5. Run the Tool: Double-click tradeReporter.exe.
+5. Run the Tool: Double-click `tradeReporter.exe`.

-   (The tool will create your Excel and JSON reports in the same folder).
+   _The app will create your Excel and JSON reports in the same folder_

 ### Build from source code (Advanced)